The Drivel You Need. The Name You Trust.

 Extra, extra, read all about it.

-In 1972 – Jerry Lee Lewis is at #1 on Billboard’s country chart – then known as the Hot Country Singles chart – for the second of three consecutive weeks with Chantilly Lace.
-It was the 17th of 60 country hits for Lewis and his seventh and final #1.
-The song also went #1 country in Canada, peaked at #43 on the Hot 100, and at #33 in Great Britain.
-In 1958 a version by The Big Bopper peaked at #6 on the Hot 100.
+In 1972 – Donna Fargo is at #1 on Billboard’s country chart – then known as the Hot Country Singles chart – for the first of three consecutive weeks with Funny Face.
+It was the first of 16 country Top 10s for Fargo, her first of five #1s, and the song also went #1 country in Canada and peaked at #5 on the Hot 100.
+The song was written by Fargo, who later said it originally had 16 verses.

 Some Philosophy Crap